vojtatranta/ftp-deployment/readme.md

 information is stored in a text file `deployment.ini`, which you can associate with script `deployment.php`, so deployment will become a one click thing.

+And it is not just about your local project.
+You can now simply download and git repository and sync with your ftp server without having to use ssh.

 ```
 php deployment.php deployment.ini
 ```